-No one wants to show up at the car show running on the spare but knowing how to make emergency tire repairs can get you off the road, home or through your event.
-Tire plugging is the most common type of emergency repair and with a plug kit and a small emergency compressor most repairs can be completed on the side of the road.
+No one wants to show up at the car show running on the spare, but knowing how to make emergency tire repairs can get you off the road, home, or through your event.
+Tire plugging is the most common type of emergency repair, and with a plug kit and a small emergency compressor, most repairs can be completed on the side of the road.

-Join Mark Simpson as he demonstrates the process of removing the source of the puncture, reaming and preparing the puncture hole, inserting the tire plug and trimming off the excess.
-Knowing how to make this important repair can help get you off the side of the road and back enjoying your classic ride.
+Join Mark Simpson as he demonstrates the process of removing the source of the puncture, reaming and preparing the puncture hole, inserting the tire plug, and trimming off the excess.
+Knowing how to make this important repair can help get you off the side of the road and back to enjoying your classic ride.